daveneeley/dotnetcore-vagrant/README.md

 A playground for setting up .Net core on windows and linux

 # Props to Scott Hanselman
-I followed [this post|http://www.hanselman.com/blog/PublishingAnASPNETCoreWebsiteToACheapLinuxVMHost.aspx] to set things up.
+I followed [this post](http://www.hanselman.com/blog/PublishingAnASPNETCoreWebsiteToACheapLinuxVMHost.aspx) to set things up on linux.

 # Setup
 - install VirtualBox 5.1.8